MothCocoon/SequenceBlender/README.md

 ## For programmers
 * You only need to copy MoodBlenderComponent class and the few includes from Build.cs to your project.
-* I'm not a full-time programmers, just a technical designer.
+* I'm not a full-time programmer, just a technical designer.
 If you see how I could improve this code, let me know!

 ## Notes
 Most of the code is universal and it's easy customize component for a specific game.
 Although it didn't make sense to make it 100% universal.